arianacerreta/IDGW-bioinformatics-pipeline/README.md

 6. After the run has completed, direct to the merged directory and run ```module load htslib```
 7. Unzip the vcf with ```bgzip -c -d merged.vcf.gz > unzipped.merged.vcf```
-8. Inspect your unzipped.merged.vcf and see if all the loci and calls are to me expected.
-If you need to further filter your vcf by depth or to remove unnecessary loci (i.e., you had cast a wide net for an indel), move on to the other steps.
+8. Inspect your unzipped.merged.vcf and see if all the loci and calls are expected.
+If you need to further filter your vcf by depth, to remove unnecessary loci (i.e., you had cast a wide net for an indel), or remove alternate alleles,nano move on to the other steps.
 Otherwise, this vcf can be used for subsequent analyses in R or other programs.

 ### Filter one more time (depth, remove unnecessary loci)
 1. Download [run_bcftools_filter.sh](utility_files/run_bcftools_filter.sh) and place in scripts directory